DimpalChambariya/Netflix-Clone-Website/README.md

 # Netflix-Clone-Website
-A website similar like netflix in which you stream or watch movies
+This is a social video streaming website on which people can watch the videos and download the videos.
+Here is some glimpse of our website !!!!!